spectrocloud/librarium/packages/docs/content/01-introduction/2-concept-overviews.md

 # Cluster Profiles

 Cluster profiles are easily one of the most important features of the Spectro Cloud platform.
-Cluster profiles are what you create to preconfigure the components of your cluster to enable an easier and faster deployment.
+Cluster profiles are a declarative model of a Kubernetes infrastructure stack; they are what you create to preconfigure the components of your cluster to enable an easier and faster deployment.
 It is essentially a configuration that you create based on your needs, which you can recall every time you need to deploy a cluster matching that configuration.
 For example, let us say for your testing requirements, you have to have a setup with a load balancer and some monitoring.
 But your DevOps teams need an auth layer more than the other two.
 So you create a cluster profile for each of them.

 # Cloud Accounts